 It made me think of this quote by Gary Player – ‘The more I practise the luckier I get.’

-It was a pleasure spending time with Tom Ttjaarda and Patrick Le Quément, and thank them for their company.
+It was a pleasure spending time with Patrick Le Quément and Tom Tjaarda, and thank them for their company.
 I admit I am slightly envious, of what both have achieved, yes; but more of how at ease they are as they continue to practise what they enjoy most, designing at their respective drawing boards in Torino and Garches.